SummitGPX Help Centre

 • Follow the route visually before race day

-The map updates automatically whenever a new route version is published.
+The map updates automatically when a route is edited, replaced or restored.

 Screenshot of an interactive route map